 Landmark is CertainTeed’s standard architectural shingle.
 It features a dual-layer laminate build that gives the roof a dimensional look and reliable long-term performance.

-Wind rating: 110 mph (130 mph with CertainTeed starter and ridge accessories)
+Wind rating: 110 mph (130 mph when CertainTeed starter and ridge accessories are installed on the roof)

-Landmark is one of the most popular options across Maryland roofing because it balances price, durability, and appearance.
+Landmark is one of the most popular roofing shingles because it balances price, durability, and appearance.

 CertainTeed Landmark PRO